 A blanket sales order is a type of master order that contains specific quantities for certain inventory items at pre-determined prices that the customer can draw against over a set period of time.
-There are several ways using blanket sales orders can create a symbiotic relationship between Electronics manufacturers and their customers.
+There are several ways using blanket sales orders can create a symbiotic relationship between Businesses and their customers.

 - Your customer commits to purchasing a large quantity which can qualify them for volume discounts

 - The pricing is set over the course of the blanket contract, which eliminated the possibility of pricing fluctuations